marsavar/marsavar/README.md

 I'm a software engineer based in London, currently working at [Snyk](https://www.snyk.io).

-Previously, I worked at [the Guardian](https://www.theguardian.com/) in the Investigations & Reporting team, a small group of developers using technology to uncover stories and building tools to make collaboration between reporters and whistleblowers more secure.
+Previously, I worked at [the Guardian](https://www.theguardian.com/) in the Investigations & Reporting team, a small group of developers using technology to uncover stories and building tools to make collaboration between reporters and whistleblowers more secure.\
+I started my career in book publishing before making the transition to engineering.

 I speak Italian, English and Japanese, and I can get by in French and Spanish.\
 I enjoy, in no particular order: contemporary fiction, cycling, [Rust](https://www.rustlang.com/).